On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Introduction

-An outline of the remainder of the paper is as follows.
-Section \ref{PT2:Section2} introduces the capital growth model and its alignment with the classical Cr\'{a}mer-Lundberg model.
-This connection enables derivation of constraints on the parameters of the model that ensure the Lundberg equation is well-defined, thus preventing certain trapping.
-Derivation of the trapping probability for uninsured losses and Beta$(\alpha,1)$ distributed remaining proportions of capital is presented in Section \ref{PT2:Section3}.
-The trapping probability for households covered by proportional insurance coverage is derived in Section \ref{PT2:Section4} for Beta$(1,1)$ distributed remaining proportions of capital.
-The non-locality of the differential equations associated with the infinitesimal generator of the insured process is highlighted and the recursive method for deriving the trapping probability proposed.
-Uninsured and insured trapping probabilities are compared in Section \ref{PT2:Section5} and are presented alongside additional findings of interest.
-Concluding remarks are provided in Section \ref{PT2:Section6}.
+The remainder of this paper is structured as follows.
+Section \ref{TheCapitalModel-Section2} introduces the capital growth model under both the uninsured and insured settings.
+The trapping probability and the net profit condition for both settings are introduced in Section \ref{TheTrappingProbabilityandtheNetProfitCondition-Section3}, alongside a correspondence with the classical Cram\'{e}r-Lundberg model.
+Derivation of the trapping probability for uninsured losses with $\text{Beta}(\alpha,1)-$distributed remaining proportions of capital, and the trapping probability for households covered by proportional insurance with remaining proportions of capital uniformly distributed on $[0, 1]$, are presented in Section \ref{AnalyticalApproachtoTrappingProbabilitiesviaInfinitesimalGenerators-Section4}.
+Furthermore, Section \ref{AnalyticalApproachtoTrappingProbabilitiesviaInfinitesimalGenerators-Section4-Subsection2} also introduces a layer method for estimating the trapping probability in the insured case.
+Uninsured and insured trapping probabilities are compared and presented alongside additional findings of interest in Section \ref{Discussion-Section5}.
+Concluding remarks are provided in Section \ref{Conclusion-Section6}.

-Throughout the paper, we use the term ``insurance" to refer to any form of microinsurance product.
-Our analysis does not consider a specific type of product but can be tailored through the selection of appropriate parameters.

-\section{The capital model}
+\section{The Capital Model}